17 Leaving Bon Abbi

 Josah glanced at Eva, knowing his departure would disappoint her.
 “As soon as Conall comes back, we’re heading to Southport.”

 Eva Marie and Dali started objecting, reminding him that Luka could return any day.
 “I understand,” Josah said.
 “But I’ve been thinking about everything.
 I don’t see Luka coming to Bon Abbi on a sunny day.”

 Graybard stroked his beard.
 “If he is to choose the day to attack, he’ll select one when the conditions are miserable.
-It’s to be a cold, rainy day when he comes to Bon Abbi.”
+He’ll come on a cold, rainy day.”

 “Why would he expose his soldiers to such conditions?”
 Dali asked.